atk4/data/docs/quickstart.rst

     $m->addExpression('total_paid', $m->refLink('Payment')->action('fx', ['sum', 'amount']));
     $m->export(['name','max_delivery','total_paid']);

-Expression is a special type of read-only Field that uses sub-query instead of a physical field.
+In this example calling refLink is similar to traversing reference but instead of calculating DataSet based on Active Record or DataSet it references the actual field, making it ideal for placing into sub-query which SQL action is using.
+So when calling like above, action() will produce expression for calculating max/sum for the specific record of Client and those calculation are used inside an Expression().

-Also, refLink() is a special type of reference transition that is designed for use in sub-queries only.
+Expression is a special type of read-only Field that uses sub-query or a more complex SQL expression instead of a physical field.
+(See :ref:`Expressions` and :ref:`Relations`)

 Field-reference actions
 -----------------------